design-ninja/thai-tm30-helper/PRIVACY.md

 ### PIN Protection

 The optional PIN feature provides an additional layer of security:
-- PINs are stored as SHA-256 hashes, never in plain text
+- PINs are stored as SHA-256 hashes with salt, never in plain text
 - Brute-force protection limits incorrect attempts
 - Session timeout automatically locks access after inactivity
+- All data is deleted after maximum failed attempts

+## User Responsibility

+As the Data Controller, you are responsible for:
+- Ensuring lawful basis for processing personal data under PDPA
+- Obtaining necessary consent from data subjects (guests, tenants)
+- Complying with all applicable data protection laws
+- Securely managing access to your device and browser

+## PDPA Compliance (Thailand)

+If you operate in Thailand, please ensure you comply with PDPA requirements including:
+- Having a lawful basis for processing personal data
+- Providing appropriate privacy notices to data subjects
+- Implementing appropriate security measures
+- Respecting data subject rights

+For more information, see [DISCLAIMER.md](DISCLAIMER.md).

 ## Changes to This Policy